 2. Audit existing programs (if any)

 Most organizations have one or the other existing form of collecting employee feedback.
 Before you implement anything new, make sure you have audited your previous programs thoroughly.
 If the previous programs have failed, only then implement a new one.

 The only thing worse than no information is too much information.

-From the very start an organization should set their goals.
+From the very start, an organization should set its goals.
 They should know what they want to achieve by collecting feedback from its employees.
 You should know what you want to do with the insights offered.

 4. Ask specific questions